Notice: FireSmart Project Underway

 In an ongoing effort to prevent and lessen the effects of future wildfires, the Municipality is conducting fuel reduction through vegetation management along the Birchwood Trails.
 The project began in late October, and will take approximately three months to complete.

 The majority of the Birchwood Trails will remain open during the project.
 Learn more about FireSmart and the Birchwood Trails.

 You can walk, run or bike along more than 130 kilometres of maintained trails in Fort McMurray known as the Birchwood Trails.

-Most of the Birchwood Trails will reopen by Aug.
-24, 2016, though certain sections that were heavily damaged will remain closed until further notice.
-Please observe all posted signage as closed areas are not safe for use.
+Most of the Birchwood Trails reopened by Aug.
+24, 2016, though the following sections that were heavily damaged l remained closed until further notice [See map]:

 - Wolf Trail along the entrance links at Lindstrom Crescent and Leggett Street

 - Lynx trail including the entrance area behind Killdeer Way

 - A small portion of Cougar Trail

 - The link to Deer Trail from Brett Drive

 - The entrance to Deer Trail from the Timberlea trail head